Position

 How to become a Immigration Attorney?

-4. Pass the bar exam.
-This exam is necessary to practice law in the United States.
+4. Pass the bar exam in the desired state.

 How long does it take to become a Immigration Attorney?